escorciav/victors-deambulations/tokenization-as-research.md

-# How to frame tokenization as a cool research project?
+# WIP: How to frame tokenization as a cool research project?

+## Own stuff from slack convo

 From a signal processing point of view, tokenization is "statistical quantization over given symbols"